wizlee/portfolio-experiment/README.md

 ## Overview ##

-- Currently, the portfolio site is static.
-It uses html, css and vanila Javascript.
+- This portfolio is a static site.
+- It is a responsive webpage thus is expected to look nice in either a computer or a phone ;)
 - [🚀 **Live Portfolio Site**](https://wizlee.dev)

 ## Brief Timeline ##